himansu1990/PaySecure/README.md

-# PayZip Documentation
+# PaySecure Documentation

 ## Overview

-An overview about how to use PayZip api.
+An overview about how to use PaySecure api.

-**Note:** This guide is for educational purpose and has no relation with [payzip](https://www.payzip.co.uk/) and with their API.
+**Note:** This guide is for educational purpose only.